 Consume a balanced diet rich in fruits, vegetables, whole foods, and whole grains.
-Alsi consume foods rich in vitamin B as the vitamin is known for its property to help relieve stress.
+Eat foods rich in vitamin B since it is known for its potential property to help relieve stress.
 Some good sources of vitamin B include chicken, dark green leafy vegetables like kale and spinach, bananas, avocados, and fish.

 Still on the issue of your diet, you need to avoid foods with added fructose, trans fats, and high carb high-calorie foods that are low in nutrients (17).

 Lower The Intensity Of Your Workouts

 This is because high-intensity workouts might actually elevate the levels of cortisol in the body and cause further stress rather than reducing it.

 Not only is alcohol very high in calories, but also, when you consume alcohol, your body stops turning fat into energy and instead, begins to metabolize the alcohol (naturally, the body burns alcohol before actually burning other sources of energy).
 This then means that you end up using alcohol for energy rather than the fat stored in your body.